tud03125/DoTT_Bioinformatics/README.md

 Path to the kgXref mapping file (used for human GTFs).

 **--run_gsea**
-Enable generation of a GSEA pre-ranked list from the DESeq2 results.
+Enable generation of a GSEA pre-ranked list from the DESeq2 results and uses that to run GSEA Pre-Ranked analysis.

 **--bootstrap, --n_boot, --consensus_threshold**
 Enable bootstrapping in the DESeq2 analysis.